 Determine which natural gas table to use.
-From Table 16, find 750 and follow down the column, stop at the 5,000 feet row.
+From Table 14, find 750 and follow down the column, stop at the 5,000 feet row.
 The heating value listed is LOW.
-Table 18 will be used to determine orifice size and manifold pressure.
+Table 16 will be used to determine orifice size and manifold pressure.

-in the usual way, by clocking the gas meter and using the local gas heating value.
+gas heating value.
 See Verifying and Adjusting the Input Rate (page 30).